MUSA-620-Spring-2017/MUSA-620-Week-2/README.md

 **Deliverable:** The map itself (image, PDF or other format) and a description of what is plotted, the tools/applications used, and the steps taken.
 If everything was done with R, please include a copy of the script(s) used.

 This assignment is not about mapping (that will come later), so the map itself doesn't have to be pretty and doesn't need to have a legend.
-The purpose is to get familiar with using Census data, Microdata in this case.
+The purpose is to get familiar with using Census data, microdata in this case.
 - Downloading the raw data using [IPUMS](https://usa.ipums.org/usa/)
 - Putting it into a usable format and calculating summary-level stats.
 The R scripts here may be helpful, though you are welcome to use other tools/applications instead, such as Excel, Access, or ArcGIS.
 - Joining the summary-level data to a GIS boundary file.
 You may need to create a "GeoID" or similar field in one of the two files.
 Data joins are a simple but important concept, which we will be using throughout the course.